 But there is so much more to love about Assisi besides the main Assisi attractions such as the glorious St Francis Cathedral.
 So many reasons to fall in love over and over.
 Every corner will overwhelm your senses with beauty.

 The beauty of the stunning view over the green valleys below:

 The beauty of the gorgeous cobble-stone lanes.
 Especially when sunlight is sneakily trying to warm up the little stones:

 The gorgeous touches of ‘Italian’ you find.
 I mean seriously, this gorgeous car is out of a movie about Italy right??

 Where is Assisi and How far is Assisi from Rome?

 Assisi is a town located in the Province of Perugia in the Umbria region of Italy.
 The drive from Rome to Assisi will take you around 2 hours.
 You might wish to check the Assisi weather before you head out to make sure that you have a beautiful clear day.

 How to get to Assisi from Rome?

-We highly recommend hiring a rental car and enjoying the 2 hour drive to Perugia Assisi at your own pace.
-There are plenty of gorgeous places to stop at on the way, our favourite stop on the drive is Civita di Bagnoregio.
-We prefer renting our cars through Avis, they always offer fabulous comparison prices and their customer service is generally top notch.
+We highly recommend hiring a rental car and enjoying the 2-hour drive to Perugia Assisi at your own pace.
+There are plenty of gorgeous places to stop at on the way, our favorite stop on the drive is Civita di Bagnoregio.
+We prefer renting our cars through Rental Cars.com, they always offer fabulous comparison prices and their customer service is generally top notch.